 Location of Gendarmenmarkt Christmas Market

-2. Charlottenburg Palace Christmas Market
+2. Charlottenburg Palace – The Royal Christmas Market

 With the stunning Charlottenburg Palace as the backdrop, it’s easy to see why this is one of the best Christmas markets in Berlin.

-Charlottenburg Palace Christmas Market dates: 21st November to 26th December 2022.
+Charlottenburg Palace Christmas Market dates: 27th November to 31st December 2023.

 Opening times: 12pm to 10pm.
-Opens at 2pm Monday to Thursday.

 Admission: Free entry.